Zulker-Nien/technotes-frontend/README.md

 -----------
 Work Update
 -----------
 - The delete and edit portions are yet to be integrated.
-I have office work, so I am doing it on my free time.
+- The users will be able to share their respective notes once the above part is completed.